Keyboardio Atreus (Automatic discount at checkout)

 Kaleidoscope supports all the things you'd expect, like layouts stored in EEPROM, serial communications, full NKRO, mousekeys, and crazy USB tricks.
 Most new features can be added to Kaleidoscope as plugins, of which we have many already.

-Your Atreus comes fully assembled with your choice of four different kinds of switches:
+Your Atreus comes fully assembled with your choice of several different kinds of switches

 The Keyboardio Atreus features hot-swap sockets designed to let you remove the switches with a standard keyswitch puller (not included) and replace them with just about any MX-style switch, no soldering or disassembly required.

 The standard keycaps shipped with the Keyboardio Atreus will be black, laser-engraved keys in the XDA profile.
 They will be made out of PBT, a high-quality plastic beloved by keyboard enthusiasts for their resilience.
 The standard F and J keys installed on the keyboard include homing bars.

 Your keyboard will also come with extra F and J keys without homing bars.
 If you want to rearrange your keys to a layout like Dvorak or Colemak, you can use the alternative F and J keys so you don't have homing bars in the wrong place.

 All keyboards will come with Keyboardio Butterfly and 'Any' keycaps.

 Every Keyboardio Atreus comes with: